 - Good programming skills

 - Python

 - Array programming in NumPy (or Matlab or similar)

-- Deep learning framework (e.g. PyTorch or TensorFlow)

 - Curiosity

 - Passion for mathematics

 - Time for regular hard work

-- Proactivity
+- Soft skills

-- Project success depends on a two-way communication between the students and supervisors

-- If you expect to just passively receive detailed instructions and directions rather than also establishing communication and asking questions, then this practical course is not for you
+- If you prefer passively receiving detailed instructions and directions rather than taking

+responsibility for eliciting requirements, for establishing communication, for asking

+questions, and for leading the project to success, then this practical course is not for you

+- The attitude "I did many projects, my soft skills are great" indicates a lack of understanding of some of the dimensions of soft skills.
+A better attitude is "I'm seeking to recognize my weaknesses and to improve quickly".

-- Prior knowledge in deep learning (and for some projects in computer vision) is required
+- Prior knowledge in deep learning and computer vision is recommended/required

 - Prior knowledge in biomedicine is not required

 - You will learn from your supervisor

+- But good programming skills are important